-- 3005-3006.
-DYNAMIC METEOROLOGY.
+- 3006.
+DYNAMIC METEOROLOGY II.
 3 cr. each.
-A study of the dynamic principles governing the structure, movement, and development of weather systems.
-Introduction to numerical weather prediction.
-Prerequisite: PHYS 2007 and credit or registration in MATH 1032. - 3007-3008.
+A Application of kinematics, dynamics and thermodynamics in diagnosing synoptic-scale weather systems.
+Quasi-geostrophic theory; cyclogenesis and frontogenesis; jet dynamics, linear perturbation theory; atmospheric waves; baroclinic instability.
+Prerequisites: "C" or better in ATMS 3003 and 3005. - 3007-3008.
 METEOROLOGY LABORATORY.
 1 cr. each.
 Two hours of laboratory each, to accompany 3005-3006.
 The application of techniques, charts and diagrams in the analysis and study of meteorological practices and phenomena.
-Prerequisites: 2005 and credit or registration in 3005 and 3006. - 3010.
+Prerequisites: ATMS 2005 and credit or registration in ATMS 3005 and 3006. - 3010.
 FUNDAMENTALS OF CLIMATIC ANALYSIS.
 3 cr.
 Fundamentals of the tabulation and analysis of climatic data, including computer data processing and statistical methods.
-Prerequisites: 1002 and MATH 1016. - 3015.
+Prerequisites: ATMS 2005 and credit or registration in MATH 1016. - 3015.
 PHYSICAL METEOROLOGY.
 3 cr.
 Introduction to physical principles underlying atmospheric radiation, cloud physics and precipitation processes.
-Prerequisite: 3003 and PHYS 2008. - 3020.
+Prerequisite: ATMS 3003 and PHYS 2008. - 3020.
 METEOROLOGY SEMINAR.
 1 cr.
 Maximum 4 cr.
 Discussion and application of weather forecasting theories and techniques to current weather situations.
 Leading and participating in forecast map discussions.
 Forecast verification.
-Prerequisites: 3003 and credit or registration in 3005. - 3050.
+Prerequisites: ATMS 3003 and credit or registration in ATMS 3005. - 3050.
 SPECIAL TOPICS IN OPERATIONAL METEOROLOGY.
 3 cr.
 Provides the students with work experience at a National Weather Service Forecast Office.
 Grade of CR (Credit) or NC (No Credit) will be awarded.
-Prerequisites: 3003 and credit or registration in 3005. - 3060.
+Prerequisites: ATMS 3003 and credit or registration in ATMS 3005. - 3060.
 HUMAN AND ATMOSPHERE INTERACTION.
 3 cr.
 An interdisciplinary course that serves as the atmospheric sciences and University Capstone.
 Projects focus on anthropogenic impacts on and interaction with the atmosphere or impacts of the atmosphere on humans.
-Prerequisites: All core curriculum courses, ATMS 3005, and ATMS 3003. - 4001-4002.
-SYNOPTIC METEOROLOGY.
-3 cr. each.
-Analysis of synoptic weather charts and thermodynamic diagrams in the Weather Research Center.
-Emphasis is on understanding the three-dimensional structure of the atmosphere.
-Interpretation of surface, upper air, radar, meteorological satellite weather data, and National Weather Service products received in the Weather Research Center.
-Prerequisite: 3006, 3008. - 4007.
+Prerequisites: All core curriculum courses, ATMS 3005 and ATMS 3003. - 4003.
+SYNOPTIC METEOROLOGY LABORATORY.
+4 cr.
+Application of dynamics and thermodynamics to weather analysis and forecasting theory and practice with an emphasis on communication skills.
+Thermodynamic diagrams; analysis of scalar and vector fields; synoptic-scale weather systems; numerical weather prediction.
+Prerequisites: "C" or better in ATMS 3005. - 4004.
+MESOSCALE METEOROLOGY.
+3 cr.
+Application of dynamics, thermodynamics, and forecasting techniques in diagnosing the organization of mesoscale and convective phenomena.
+Mesoscale instabilities; air mass boundaries; boundary layer dynamics; low-level jets; severe thunderstorms; tornadoes; mesoscale convective systems; mountain waves.
+Prerequisites: ATMS 3006 and 4003. - 4007.
 METEOROLOGICAL INSTRUMENTATION AND DATA.
 3 cr.
 A survey of the characteristics of meteorological instrumentation and techniques for machine (computer) processing meteorological data.
 Introduction to remote sensing techniques employing meteorological satellites and weather radar.
-Prerequisites: 3003 and PHYS 2008. - 4009.
+Prerequisites: ATMS 3003 and PHYS 2008. - 4009.
 SEVERE STORMS.
 3 cr.
 An introduction to the dynamic and thermodynamic structure of severe local storms, including thunderstorms, tornadoes, and hail storms and a survey of techniques for forecasting the occurrence and movement of these storms.
-Prerequisites: 3006 and 3015. - 4011.
+Prerequisites: ATMS 3006 and 3015. - 4011.
 TROPICAL METEOROLOGY.
 3 cr.
 An examination of the structure and dynamics of the tropical atmosphere.
 Convection in the tropics, tropical cyclones (hurricanes) and an introduction to monsoon circulation.
-Prerequisites: 3003, 3006, and PHYS 2007. - 4015.
+Prerequisites: ATMS 3003, 3006, and PHYS 2007. - 4015.
 MICROMETEOROLOGY.
 3 cr.
 Introduction to the physical processes in the atmospheric surface boundary layer.
 Influence of low level atmospheric turbulence on the diffusion of heat, water vapor (evaporation), and atmospheric pollutants.
-Prerequisites: 3006 and 3015.
+Prerequisites: ATMS 3006 and 3015.